 How does the magic of being in the garden work?
 What does the Earth do that restores us to ourselves?
 If it’s a state of being, how do we carry it into our busy lives?

 My friend, Carina, told me her gardening story while we were travelling together in a car.

 I look at the garden from my bedroom window.
 I keep putting off getting into the garden.
 It seems so overwhelming with five foot high weeds.

 Last Saturday, my friend, Manuel, came over.
 We looked at the garden and shook our heads, “Where do we start?”
 Three hours later with two pairs of hands, backs, and hearts, we’d prepared three quarters of the soil and put in seven tomato plants.

 Earlier in the winter I’d dumped chicken manure on the beds.
 Tilling the soil and mixing in the manure, I was delighted when these long worms started popping out.
-Gusanos, Raphael explained.
+Gusanos, Manuel explained.
 After pulling the weeds we discovered young kale, planted in the fall and now thriving.